Technology

 Right-size every call.

 Per-task model assignment with budgets, health checks, and Ollama auto-detect.
-No single "the model" — different tasks pick different tiers.
+There is no single "the model" — different tasks pick different tiers, and sensitive work can be pinned local-only.

 Auto-detect

-Scans the local network for an Ollama install and registers detected models.
-Local-first when local works, cloud when it doesn't.
+Scans for a local Ollama install and registers detected models.
+Local-first when local works, cloud when it doesn't — with a fully local option for private work.

 Per-task

-Classification on a fast model, summaries on a smart one, drafting on whatever fits the budget.
-Each function picks its own tier.
+Classification on a fast model, summaries on a smart one, high-stakes drafting on a frontier model.
+Each function type picks its own tier — and LocalOnly is enforced before any cloud advisor runs.

 Spend Guard

 Hard caps per model, per agent, per day.
-Spend Guard cuts off the bill before it surprises you and pages the boss when it does.
+Spend Guard cuts off the bill before it surprises you and alerts you when it does.

 Self-healing

-If the local AI stack is wedged, the model is undersized, or the error rate spikes, an agent runs a diagnostic skill and proposes a fix.
+If the local AI stack is wedged, the model is undersized, or the error rate spikes, a diagnostic skill runs and proposes a fix.
 Common repairs stay inside the app, with explicit approval where they change your machine.

 fix-wedged-ollama